AxiSEMunity/AxiSEM3D/doc/sphinx/source/intro.md

 ### Development
 AxiSEM3D is being developed as a community code project.
 As such, we rely on the community to help maintain and contiribute new features to the code.

 Development priorities arise from community consensus.
-The developoment priorites are maaintained as separate [GitHub issues](https://github.com/AxiSEMunity/AxiSEM3D/issues?q=is%3Aissue%20state%3Aopen%20label%3ADEV%3Ahigh%2CDEV%3Alow%2CDEV%3Amedium) and maybe assigned high, medium, or low priority according to community ranking.
+The development priorites are maintained as separate [GitHub issues](https://github.com/AxiSEMunity/AxiSEM3D/issues?q=is%3Aissue%20state%3Aopen%20label%3ADEV%3Ahigh%2CDEV%3Alow%2CDEV%3Amedium) and maybe assigned high, medium, or low priority according to community ranking.